 Tails are used as rudders when swimming.

-Tails are used to keep insects off.
+Dog tails are used to keep insects off.

 Tails are used to waft vital information, such as anal glands scents, to appear larger and more menacing.